iZeaoGamer/Zector/major.md

 - Don't start the teleportation process if they're already teleporting.
 - Do not start the teleportation process if you're already pre-teleporting (PT.2: Using /tpa), just to be safe.
 - Added /echest - You're able to access your enderchest with a simple command.
 And yes, everyone is able to access this command.
+- Fixed boss not spawning automatically if not in the valid chunks.
+- Fixed duplicated Server restart messages.
+- Fixed timer for restarting not counting down, and staying where it is.
+- Fixed crash upon envoy spawning due to some changes with getAnnouncementManager() being in envoys management.
+Now, it only works directly from the core (Also known as the Main class).